 The Notice Regarding Delay of Workers' Compensation Benefit is used when a claim is placed on delay, where insufficient information is available to either accept or deny a claim for temporary disability benefits.
 The form must identify the reason for the delay and the decision, and inform the injured worker of the date by which the decision is likely to be made.
-This decision date cannot be more than 90 days after the date of the injury.
+This decision date cannot be more than 90 days after the date of the injury (less time if certain presumptions contained between Labor Codes §§ 3212 and 3213.2 apply).